 Tumoricidal radiation therapy has a significant effect on bone.
 Radiation-induced endarteritis causes a decrease in the size of the lumen of blood vessels and may cause total occlusion of fine vasculature within the bone.
 Bone that has been irradiated to tumoricidal doses may become acellular, avascular tissue, showing signs of fatty degeneration.
 The dynamic balance of osteoblastic and osteoclastic activity is interrupted and renders the bone a nonvital entity.8-10 The mandible is denser than the maxilla and has less vascularity, which may explain the increased risk of necrosis compared with the maxilla.
 High-speed radiation and IMRT have helped to diminish these changes in recent years, but postradiation osteonecrosis (ORN) remains a serious side effect of radiation therapy (Fig. 26.5).
 It is a nonhealing wound in nonvital bone.
 It is not primarily an infection of bone, although the lesion may become secondarily infected.
-Pain associated with ORN varies widely from none to severe, often related to the presence of any secondary infection or to the presence of a pathological fracture.
+Pain associated with ORN varies widely from none to severe, often related to the presence of any secondary infection or to the presence of a pathologic fracture.
 Injury to overlying soft tissue alone may not cause ORN, but may result in bone exposure.
 If the injury extends through to expose bone or if the mucosa necroses, osteoradionecrosis may develop.
 The effects of radiation on bone are thought to be permanent.
 However, angiogenesis and collateral circulation may improve blood flow in irradiated bone over time.
 Still, most clinicians approach the oral treatment of patients who have had radiation therapy with great caution.

 An insult to the bone is the most common precipitating factor in the development of ORN.
 Most often this is due to a dental extraction, but this may also be due to a periodontal or pulp infection, irritation from a removable dental prosthesis, or bone exposure may occur spontaneously followed by lack of healing of exposed bone.
 If a small sequestrum mobilizes sufficiently, it may be removed atraumatically.
 A more extensive surgical resection with bone reconstruction may be required for a larger necrotic area.
-Marx and Johnson11 feel that surgical resection is an overly aggressive approach, but those who use it believe that it is the best way to treat the problem.
+Cronje described a protocal developed by Marx for the treatment of ORN that involves the use of hyperbaric oxygen (HBO) therapy and surgery.
+A controlled study of HBO alone did not show benefit in the recovery of ORN after radiation therapy.
+Many feel that surgical resection is an overly aggressive approach, but those who use it believe that it is the best way to treat the problem.
 Other approaches to management include the use of pentoxifylline (Trental) and vitamin E, which affect fibrosis and blood flow and reduce tumor necrosis factor in the tissue.
 Prevention is paramount.
 Dental care before cancer therapy, an ongoing preventive program, and close follow-up are critical to minimizing the risk of ORN.